 Why Do People Usually Get the Flu in Winter?

-In winter, humans tend to be indoors more and thus have closer contact with each other, which makes it easier for the flu virus to spread.
+We spend more time indoors and have closer contact with each other, which makes it easier for the virus to spread.

 You can spread the flu 7 days after symptoms start.
 The virus can live in your mucus and spit up to 24 hours before you start to feel bad.
 This means you might give it to someone else a full day before your symptoms begin.